kcskw/PayaServices/Merchant Application Gateway/Process.md

 |     Greater-than         |     >         |     \&gt;            |
 |     Quotes               |     “         |     \&quot;          |
 |     Apostrophe           |     ‘         |     \&apos;          |

+# **Web Methods**

+A definition of the web methods can be found below.
+Each web method contains a hyperlink to a sample SOAP request and response.

+_NOTE: Board Location and Board Terminal will use the Data from Board Merchant._

 ## **ACH Certification Methods**